Shi Jiayi

-Shi Jiayi (施佳懿 born 2 September 1983) is a naturalized Singaporean former footballer who played as a midfielder.
+Shi Jiayi (施佳懿 born 2 September 1983) is a retired professional footballer who played as a midfielder.
+Born in China, he represented the Singapore national team.

+Shi made 69 appearances for the Singapore national team, scoring 8 goals including against a European powerhouse, Poland during the 2010 King's Cup.

 Club career

+Early career

-Born in Shanghai, China, Shi started his career at Shanghai state's Football Academy.
-He moved to Singaporean's Sinchi FC in 2003.
+Born in Shanghai, China, Shi started his career at Shanghai State Football Academy.